Lutsen Mountains

-Lutsen Mountains is a ski area in the north central United States; an Alpine skiing area located on the North Shore region of Cook County in northeastern Minnesota.
-It is home to 95 runs across 4 mountains, with a maximum vertical drop of 825 feet.
+Lutsen Mountains is a ski area in the north central United States; in northeastern Minnesota.
+It is home to 95 runs across 4 mountains, with a maximum vertical drop of 773 feet.
 Average snowfall accumulation is around 10 feet each season.
 During the summer, the area serves as a hiking destination and getaway resort with nearby access to the Boundary Waters Canoe Area Wilderness (BWCAW) and Lake Superior.

 Location

 Lutsen is one of the northernmost ski areas in the contiguous United States.
 It is located in the Sawtooth Mountains, which are hills that are part of the Superior Highlands on the north shore of Lake Superior.
 Lutsen receives natural snow, at times lake effect snow from the lake at its foot, and also has snowmaking equipment.
 Lutsen Mountains Resort is the largest ski resort in the Midwest, also having the 3rd most vertical drop in the Midwest behind Terry Peak and Mount Bohemia.
 The ski season extends from November into mid-April, longer than most other resorts in the Upper Midwest.